(2010-2015) composition, performance, visual score, drawing

-Hanna Tuulikki’s Air falbh leis na h-eòin is a body of work exploring the mimesis of birds in Gaelic song.
-In 2014 it becomes a sited performance and installation, made for the Isle of Canna.
-It’s created by an inter-disciplinary team of visual artists, musicians, textile artists, dancers, writers, sound recordists, ornithologists, conservationists and anthropologists.
+Hanna Tuulikki’s Air falbh leis na h-eòin | Away with the Birds is a body of work exploring the mimesis of birds in Gaelic song.

 Hanna’s vocal composition, Guth an Eòin | Voice of the Bird sits at the heart of the project.
-It’s written for a female vocal ensemble, reinterpreting archive, fragmenting and re-weaving extracts of Gaelic songs into an extended soundscape growing out of and responding to landscape.
-It explores the delicate nature of island-life, the co-existence of history and innovation, the relationships between bird, man and land.
+Written for a female vocal ensemble, the piece reinterprets archive, weaving together fragments of songs and poems that are imitative of birdsong, into an extended soundscape, emerging from and responding to landscape.